 This innocence is challenged when members of a local political party vandalise a Pune housing society on learning that a play planned by the neighbourhood children for the Ganesh festival has Jesus Christ as a character.
 The goons threaten the children and the director (Vrushali Kulkarni) and insist that a play for Ganeshotsav should only be about the Hindu deity.
 This baffles the teenagers – they can’t fathom why the inclusion of Christ would be contentious given how enthusiastically they celebrate Christmas every year.

 Dhappa won the Nargis Dutt Award for Best Feature Film on National Integration at the National Film Awards this year and is being screened in the Indian Panorama section of the the ongoing International Film Festival of India in Panaji, Goa.
-A theatrical release is also in the works early next year.
+The film will be released by the crowdfunding platform Wishberry on February 1.

 Dhappa addresses topical themes such as unity and diversity and freedom of expression and so, “even though the story is told from child’s perspective, it is not a kid’s movie”, Dharmadhikari told Scroll.in.